pkalivas/radiate/docs/source/genome/index.md

 > The Complete Blueprint

 The `Genotype` is a collection of `Chromosomes` that represent the complete genetic makeup of an individual.
 A `Genotype` can be thought of as a "blueprint" for an individual that contains all of the genetic information necessary to fully express the traits and characteristics of that individual.
-In essance, the `Genotype` is the "sentence" made up of multiple "words" (chromosomes).
+In essence, the `Genotype` is the "sentence" made up of multiple "words" (chromosomes).
 Each `Genotype` contains one or more `Chromosomes`, and each `Chromosome` contains one or more `Genes`.
 It is the "DNA" of the individual that the `GeneticEngine` is evolving.

 Because of the typed nature of the `Genotype`, it can only hold a collection of the same type of `Chromosome`.
 This means that you can have a `Genotype` that contains only `FloatChromosome`s, or only `IntChromosome`s.
 You cannot have a `Genotype` that contains both `FloatChromosome`s and `IntChromosome`s at the same time - this is by design.